Aider-AI/aider/README.md

 `aider` is a command-line chat tool that allows you to write and edit code with GPT-4.
 You can ask GPT to help you start a new project, or add features to your existing code.
-`aider` is especially useful for working with code in a git repo.
-It will automatically commit each of GPT's suggested changes, which makes it safe to collaborate with GPT and easy to undo if needed.
+`aider` is especially suited for working with code in a git repo, as it has features for committing, diffing and undoing changes proposed by GPT.

 ![aider screenshot](screenshot.gif)